lotusnprod/lotus-manuscript/manuscript.md

 #### Contribution of Individual Electronic NP Resources to LOTUS {.page_break_before}

 The added value of the LOTUS initiative to assemble multiple electronic NP resources is illustrated in Figure @fig:upset : Panel A shows the contributions of the individual electronic NP resources to the ensemble of chemical structures found in one of the most studied vascular plants, *Arabidopsis thaliana* ("Mouse-ear cress"; [Q147096](https://www.wikidata.org/wiki/Q147096)).
-Panel B shows the ensemble of taxa reported to contain the planar structure of the widely occuring triterpenoid *β*-sitosterol ([Q121802](https://www.wikidata.org/wiki/Q121802)).
+Panel B shows the ensemble of taxa reported to contain the planar structure of the widely occurring triterpenoid *β*-sitosterol ([Q121802](https://www.wikidata.org/wiki/Q121802)).

 ![**UpSet plots of the individual contribution of electronic NP resources** to the planar structures found in *Arabidopsis thaliana* (A) and to organisms reported to contain the planar structure of *β*-sitosterol (KZJWDPNRJALNS) (B).
 UpSet plots are evolved Venn diagrams, allowing to represent intersections between multiple sets.
 The horizontal bars on the lower left represent the number of corresponding entries per electronic NP resource.
 The dots and their connecting line represent the intersection between source and consolidate sets.
 The vertical bars indicate the number of entries at the intersection.
 For example, 479 organisms containing the planar structure of *β*-sitosterol are present in both UNPD and NAPRALERT, whereas each of them respectively reports 1,164 and 2,085 organisms containing the planar structure of *β*-sitosterol.
 The figure is available under CC0 license at [https://commons.wikimedia.org/wiki/File:Lotus_initiative_1_upset_plot.svg](https://commons.wikimedia.org/wiki/File:Lotus_initiative_1_upset_plot.svg).](images/upset_combined.svg "upset"){#fig:upset width="100%"}